Stark effect: Multipole expansion

-where $q$ and $\mathbf{\mu}$ are, respectively, the total charge (zero moment) and the dipole moment of the charge distribution.
+where $q$ and $\boldsymbol{\mu}$ are, respectively, the total charge (zero moment) and the dipole moment of the charge distribution.

 Classical macroscopic objects are usually neutral or quasi-neutral ($q = 0$), so the first, monopole, term in the expression above is identically zero.
 This is also the case for a neutral atom or molecule.
 However, for an ion this is no longer true.
 Nevertheless, it is often justified to omit it in this case, too.
 Indeed, the Stark effect is observed in spectral lines, which are emitted when an electron "jumps" between two bound states.
 Since such a transition only alters the internal degrees of freedom of the radiator but not its charge, the effects of the monopole interaction on the initial and final states exactly cancel each other.